-White House Coronavirus Task Force Briefing – 5:00pm ET Livestream
+White House Coronavirus Task Force Briefing – 5:00pm ET livestream

-President Trump, Vice President Pence and the COVID-19 task force hold a press briefing from the White House to provide updates and take questions from the media.
-The anticipated start time is 5:00pm ET.
-Livestreams Below
+The White House COVID-19 task force briefing is being held today at approximately 5:00pm to 5:30pm ET.
+Livestream Links Below:

-WH Livestream Link – Fox News Livestream Link – RSBN Livestream Link
+White House Livestream Link – Fox News Livestream – Fox Business Livestream

 .